The great scientist Albert Einstein said:

 You convert the chemical energy stored in your food into kinetic energy (to make you move), thermal energy (to keep you warm) and electrical energy (all the signals sent around your body to and from the brain are electrical signals)

-Energy converters are not perfect and some of the energy they create is wasted.
-In the car engine example, the petrol is converted into kinetic energy, but sound and thermal energy are also produced.
+Energy converters are not perfect and some of the energy they change is wasted.
+In the car engine, for example, the petrol is converted into kinetic energy (which you want), but sound and thermal energy are also produced.
 The sound and thermal energy are wasted energy because not all the energy contained within the petrol is being converted into kinetic energy to move the car.

 Let's have a look at some more energy converters.